Seahawks position overview: Clowney or no Clowney, Seattle has work to do up front

 Seattle’s issues up front have compelled a lot of those who do mock drafts to send a defensive tackle or end to the Seahawks.

-Among those mentioned as possibilities for Seattle at number 27 have been TCU tackle Ross Blacklock, Notre Dame end Julian Okwara, Boise State edge rusher Curtis Weaver.
+Among those mentioned as possibilities for Seattle at No. 27 have been TCU tackle Ross Blacklock, Notre Dame end Julian Okwara, Boise State edge rusher Curtis Weaver.

 The general perception is that there this is a good draft for ends but not as deep for tackles.

-You can’t say Seattle hasn’t tried lately when it comes to the line — the Seahawks have taken either an end or a tackle in the first three rounds of the last five drafts (Frank Clark, second 2015; Reed, second 2016; Malik McDowell second, 2017; Rasheem Green, third, 2018; Collier, first, 2019).
+You can’t say Seattle hasn’t tried lately when it comes to the line — the Seahawks have taken either an end or a tackle in the first three rounds of the past five drafts (Frank Clark, second, 2015; Reed, second, 2016; Malik McDowell, second, 2017; Rasheem Green, third, 2018; Collier, first, 2019).

 But at the moment, none of those five is assured of being a starter in 2020 with only Green and Collier of those picks under contract.

 Keeping Green on his trajectory and getting massive improvement out of Collier is a must in 2020.
-But job one is getting Clowney re-signed, or somehow finding some suitable replacements for his production.
+But the first priority is getting Clowney re-signed, or somehow finding some suitable replacements for his production.

 Up next: Linebackers.